 - The totally flexible socket has anatomically-designed channels and grooves for various muscle, bone, tendon, vascular and nerve areas.

-- Built-in reliefs for concentrated pressure spots.
+- Built-in relief for concentrated pressure areas.

 - Because it is totally flexible around the top, a higher, more intimate fit is possible for better side-to-side control and front-to-back stability.

 - Contoured alignment of the femur, preventing shifting within the socket.

 Amputees are able to control their prosthesis more effectively, allowing them to re-enter the work force and to participate in recreational activities such as running, dancing and golfing.